stevana/stateful-pbt-with-fakes/README.md

 + runReal Incr = Incr_ <$> incr42Bug
 ```

-When we run the property now, we’ll see something like the following
+When we run the property now, we'll see something like the following
 output.

     *** Failed!
 Assertion failed (after 66 tests and 29 shrinks):